 The MGH4 was founded on April 8th, 2001, by a few local hashers that wanted somewhere to run on the weekends without having to go to Atlanta.
 We are a relatively small group with around 15 people at a good run.
 We come from all walks of life and backgrounds, married, single, male, female, young and old, professional and student.
 It is a friendly, social group.

 So what to expect: The first and most important thing to know is that a hash is not a race (road races are referred to as the "R" word and are not proper topics of conversation at the hash.) the only goal of the hash is to get to the end.
 After everyone has gathered at the location specified on the "next hash" page, one or more hashers (the hares) sets a trail for the pack (the rest of the hashers or the hounds) to follow, only the hare knows where the trail will go and where it will end.
 The trail can go through any type of terrain: on dirt roads, down power lines, through swamps, along streets and back alleyways, through shopping center parking lots, over fences, down streams, and through tunnels.
-The Wednesday trails are rated as to degree of difficultly.
-If you choose a Wednesday trail, you will know beforehand what to expect.
 Some may be as easy as a walk in the park.

-The trail can be live or pre-set (but only wimpy hares pre-lay a trail.), and the trail is marked with flour, strips of toilet paper, chalk.
-The hares get about a seven minute head start (unless they want to be brave and ask for only five) and use a variety of special marks to confuse the pack and avoid being snared.
+The trail can be live or pre-set, and is marked with flour, strips of toilet paper, or chalk.
+The hares get about a five or seven minute head start and use a variety of special marks to confuse the pack and avoid being snared.
 The marks will be explained at the start.

 The hare doesn't want to be caught by the pack, but the single most important job of the hare is to lay a trail that gets all the hounds to the end and the ice cold beer.